Dimitris2031/Lock-In/README.md

 Lock-In Focus is a full-screen study and work timer that keeps you in the zone by temporarily locking your device.
 Hit the big focus button, the screen fills with a countdown, and stay on task until the bell rings.

-This repository now contains a working, browser-based MVP of the Lock-In Focus timer.
-Open `index.html` in your favorite browser to try it out.
+This repository now ships a React + Vite implementation of the Lock-In Focus timer.
+The app runs in any modern browser and can be wrapped as a Progressive Web App (PWA) or bundled with Capacitor for Android and iOS delivery.

 ## Why It Works